 Are you retired and looking to supplement your income?
 Maybe you just want to find an exciting way to stay busy?
-If you’re trying to figure out what to do in retirement, Background Acting may be right for you.
+If you’re trying to figure out what to do in retirement, background acting may be right for you.
 Here’s the lowdown on how to get on set as a Background Actor with Central Casting.

 If flexibility is important when deciding what to do in retirement, Background Actors set their own schedule by determining their own availability.
-You can choose which jobs to apply for and relay your availability by replying to text messages from Casting Directors.
+You can choose which jobs to submit for and relay your availability by responding to messages from Casting Directors.
 If you have vacations planned or want to work around your family’s schedule, you can be as flexible as you want.
 Just remember, once you accept a job offer and are booked, you are expected to show up to set on time and ready to work.

 Background acting is a great way to get on the sets of some of the most popular movies and TV shows.
-It offers you a font row seat to watch how your favorite shows get made and lets you be a part of the magic of the entertainment industry.
+It offers you a front row seat to watch how your favorite shows get made and lets you be a part of the magic of the entertainment industry.

 How do you sign up with Central Casting?

 When you work as a Background Actor, you’re cast based off your look and the information in your online profile, so you don’t need previous experience to onboard with Central Casting or to be hired to work on set.

 The first step is to make a reservation to attend Talent Onboarding in our Los Angeles, New York, Georgia, or Louisiana office.
 After making a reservation, you will receive a confirmation email with details on what you need to bring, where our office is located, and how to enter our building.